Ukraine

 Healthcare

 There is no obligatory state medical insurance.
-In theory, medical help is free of charge, but in practice, it requires many of out-of-pocket expenses or applying for private medical help.
+In theory, medical help is free of charge, but in practice, it often requires incurring out-of-pocket expenses or applying for private medical assistance.

-Voluntary medical insurance – This is a very popular solution to provide a sufficient level of medical help for employees.
-Now it is available mainly as group medical insurance for corporate clients.
+Voluntary medical insurance – This is a popular solution that provides a sufficient level of medical assistance for employees.
+It is now available mainly as group medical insurance for corporate clients.
 Medical insurance for individuals is less affordable.

 Typical medical insurance plans include:

-Premiums are usually paid for by the employer, and costs depend on group size, the level of clinics covered (state/ departmental, private clinics of different level), and the scope of the medical plan.
+The employer typically pays premiums, and costs depend on the group size, the level of clinics covered (state or departmental, private clinics of varying levels), and the scope of the medical plan.

 Personal Accident Insurance